uber/tchannel/docs/protocol.md

 | 0x03 | 1  | flags:1=0x1, ttl:4=0x2328, tracing:24=0x1,0x2,0x3, traceflags:1=0x1, service~1=0x5"svc A", nh:1=0x1, hk~1=0x1"k", hv~1=0xA"abcdefghij", csumtype:1=0x2 csum:4=0xBEEF arg1~2=0x2<2 bytes> | sending arg1
 | 0x13 | 1  | flags:1=0x1, csumtype:1=0x2 csum:4=0xDEAD arg1~2=0x2<2 bytes> arg2~2=0x2<2 bytes> | sending arg2
 | 0x13 | 1  | flags:1=0x0, csumtype:1=0x2 csum:4=0xF00F arg2~2=0x0<0 bytes> arg3~2=0x8<8 bytes> | complete

+## Streaming

+A call request or call response can be marked as streaming.
+Streaming is seperated from Fragmentation.

+When a request/response is only fragmented the caller is splitting up a large body over multiple frames.
+You can generally expect the continuation frames to arrive shortly after the initial call frame.

+When a request/response is streamed there are no semantics or expectations about when frames arrive or what the delay between frames is.